awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 1. Select the **Target group** and then select the **Targets** tab\.
 Under **Registered targets**, you should see three IP addresses of the three replicas deployed in a previous step\.
 Wait until the status of all targets is **healthy** before continuing\.
 It might take several minutes before all targets are `healthy`\.
 The targets might be in an `unhealthy` state before changing to a `healthy` state\.

-1. Send traffic to the service replacing `xxxxxxxxxx-xxxxxxxxxxxxxxxx` and *us\-west\-2* with the values returned in the output for a [previous step](#nlb-sample-app-verify-deployment) for `EXTERNAL-IP`\.
+1. Send traffic to the service replacing `xxxxxxxxxx-xxxxxxxxxxxxxxxx` and `us-west-2` with the values returned in the output for a [previous step](#nlb-sample-app-verify-deployment) for `EXTERNAL-IP`\.
 If you deployed to a private subnet, then you'll need to view the page from a device within your VPC, such as a bastion host\.
 For more information, see [Linux Bastion Hosts on AWS](http://aws.amazon.com/quickstart/architecture/linux-bastion/)\.

    ```
    curl k8s-default-samplese-xxxxxxxxxx-xxxxxxxxxxxxxxxx.elb.region-code.amazonaws.com
    ```

-   The example output is as follows\.
+   An example output is as follows\.

    ```
    <!DOCTYPE html>